teuton-software/asker/docs/idea.md

 > **Disclaimber**
 >
 > I work as a teacher, and I try to do the best I know.
 But I'm really a programmer.
-I studied Computer Science at *ULPGC*.
+I studied Computer Science.
 >
 > The 90% of what I've learned, I must thank to *Open Source* community.
 The other 10%, It's luck and time wasted working.